kammitama5/kammitama5.github.io/_posts/2023-02-17-Friday-February-17th.md

 sense of humour.
 How could one not be inspired in this place?
 We lived, breathed and spoke about Mathematics all day, and it was amazing!
 - I still have super imposter syndrome about being funded, but my goodness did this week have a deep impact on me, and was just so encouraging.
 I felt like I was dreaming; years ago, I would have never imagined I would have been able to be part of this community, and it felt like
-I had been waiting for something like even before grad school, when I was fumbling around trying to figure out, what's next.
+I had been waiting for something like this even before grad school, when I was fumbling around trying to figure out, what's next, taking classes on my own and writing long emails to try to convince Maths research institutes to fund me to attend their workshops, while trying to read people's Maths blogs while working a day job.
 - Being given the opportunity to be part of this event in a way validated a bit of my constant frustration of every sleight or insinuation that I didn't belong in grad school, in STEM, or in a space for Mathematics or Computer Science.
 I was here because I belonged, and no one could take that away from me.
 And it was something I could celebrate this week, and I received so much encouragement, it makes my heart soar.